regiusherder/Strategies-for-Education/README.md

-#Prioritising Strategies to Improve Girls’ Access to Quality Education: A Hybrid Hyperbolic Fuzzy MCDM Framework with Human and AI Expertise

-Description:
-This dataset contains raw data used in the study, including human and AI expert evaluations.
-The files having "_sc" in their file name represents the strategies versus criteria information, whereas the files having "_cc" in their name represents the criteria cluster memebership information.
-The files starting with "A" are those that were collected from the generative AI.
-Here are the prompt histories used to collect the data from the respective generative AI:
-GPT-4o -
-Gemini Flash 2.0 -
-Grok 3 -
-DeepSeek R1 - Share feature unavailable, therefore the HTML along with CSS files of the prompt page is provided as "DeepSeek - Into the Unknown.html" file and "DeepSeek - Into the Unknown" folder.

 # Prioritising Strategies to Improve Girls’ Access to Quality Education

 ## A Hybrid Hyperbolic Fuzzy MCDM Framework with Human and AI Expertise